Plastic waste turned into valuable items

 Common Goal and adidas have partnered to support a sustainable pitch renewal model in Colombia

-As part of adidas and Common Goal’s move for the planet global activation, the island of Tierra Bomba in Cartagena, Colombia, will see plastic waste turned into a football pitch as well as the creation of a new recycling business model aimed at supporting the environment and the community.
+As part of adidas and Common Goal’s move for the planet global activation, the island of Tierra Bomba in Cartagena, Colombia, saw plastic waste turned into a football pitch as well as the creation of a new recycling business model aimed at supporting the environment and the community.

-The project is being led by Common Goal Community organisation Fútbol con Corazón and will work to increase income opportunities for residents while enabling the proper recycling of plastic waste on the island – all centred around the community’s main football pitch.
+The project is being led by Common Goal Community organisation Fútbol con Corazón and worked to increase income opportunities for residents while enabling the proper recycling of plastic waste on the island – all centred around the community’s main football pitch.

 “Football will play a key role, being the great catalyst of the entire strategy,” said Carlos Perez, executive director of Fútbol con Corazón Colombia.

-“Its pedagogical and convening power will help us to develop each of the activities designed for the project in a creative and inspiring way, allowing it to be replicable, sustainable and with high impact.
+“Its pedagogical and convening power helped us to develop each of the activities designed for the project in a creative and inspiring way, allowing it to be replicable, sustainable and with high impact.

 “We believe that it is a great opportunity for this community to educate themselves and promote care for the environment in an articulated way and develop skills for its protection and conservation, based on the empowerment of the community.”